Riizade/Homebrew-Garbage/styles.md

 Hoarder
 -----
-**abilityful** - Any time the character would replenish their inventory points, they instead gain twice that amount.
+**Resourceful** - Any time the character would replenish their inventory points, they instead gain twice that amount.
 They may use their inventory points as if they were ability points.

 Faithful
 -----